 Loans are available for a maximum of 10 years at a variable concessional interest rate of 2.47 per cent (as at 1 February 2017).

-Loan amounts are for up to 50 per cent of a farm business’s final debt position to a maximum of $1 million in total.
+Loan amounts are for up to a maximum of $1 million with conditions applying.

 Drought Assistance Concessional Loans can be used for a combination of the following purposes:

 - new debt for drought preparedness activities or